Categories & Category Rules

 In this article

-As your transactions come in, they'll need to be assigned to meaningful categories.
-Use the Categories page in PocketSmith to set up, edit and
+You can use the Categories page in PocketSmith to set up, edit and organize your categories.

 - Adding new categories